ayelefransi/Traveling-Ethiopia-Search-Problem-Project/README.md

 This project ties together theoretical AI search algorithms and practical robotics.
 You start with abstract graphs and end with a robot navigating a simulated version of Ethiopia, using the same planning logic under the hood.
 It’s a full pipeline from algorithms to motion.

-If you want to extend it, good next steps would be swapping BFS for A*, adding obstacle avoidance, or integrating SLAM.